mathijsfr/SolarClock/README.md

 ### note

-The config file that can be found in this repository contains all the variables that need to be changed when creating the clock.
+The config and the .ino file that can be found in this repository contains all the variables that need to be changed when creating the clock.
 This contains:

 - **server**, the adress of the website that the data is stored on.
 - **mac**, mac is the mac adress for the communication.
 This depends on the ethernet shield that is used.